How your weight affects your cancer risk

 Measure your body fat

-If you’re not willing to wait for your next physical, you can measure your waist circumference at home for a rough gauge of your disease risk, Maxson says.
-(Use our step-by-step guide to measure your waist.)
+If you’re not willing to wait for your next physical, you can measure your waist circumference at home for a rough gauge of your disease risk, Levy says.

 She also cautions against using only body mass index (BMI) to assess your health.

 BMI is calculated using only two pieces of information: Your height and your weight.
 “This is overly simplistic and tends to overestimate body fat among athletes or muscular people, while underestimating body fat among the elderly or those with diseases,” Levy says.
 “Your best measure is your doctor.”

 Take steps to slim down

 Ready to get lean?
 “Focus on diet and exercise.
 Those are the two most important factors,” Levy says.

 Exercise.
 Whether you’re running or gardening, lifting weights or brisk walking around your neighborhood, physical activity burns calories and fat to help you stay lean.